untoldwind/KontrolSystem2/docs/contributing/building.md

 ## IDE

 Depending on your IDE you might have to set a global msbuild property `KSP2_BASE_DIR`.
-Otherwise I had no problem importing the solution to VS Code 2022 or Rider.
+Otherwise, I had no problem importing the solution to VS Code 2022 or Rider.